 SHARE the White Salmon River

-The White Salmon RiverFest and Symposium is coming up on June 27 & 28!
-The event is co-sponsored by SHARE and celebrates the White Salmon River, the communities, and the natural and cultural history that surrounds this watershed.
+The White Salmon RiverFest and Symposium was held on June 27 & 28!
+The event was co-sponsored by SHARE and celebrates the White Salmon River, the communities, and the natural and cultural history that surrounds this watershed.
 Information here!

 SHARE is a committee of residents, recreationists, agencies, and others working together on important issues on the White Salmon River.
 SHARE is currently focusing on an educational campaign with four focus areas.